Edge quadtrees are used to store

 self._post_init()

-Quadtree has a root node, middle node, and leaf node because its data structure is based on a node.
+A quadtree has a root node, middle nodes, and leaf nodes, because its data structure is based on nodes.

 The

-COUNTER class variable that the quadtree has, is used as a flag to subdivide when each region of the quadtree contains a curve.
+COUNTER class variable of the quadtree is used as a flag for subdivision when a region of the quadtree contains a curve.

-It can be defined as below, and a return value of this function is worked as a requirement condition to subdivide.
+It can be defined as below, and its return value serves as the requirement condition for subdivision.

 def _is_intersects(self, crv, bb):